rizac/eGSIM/egsim/management/commands/README.md

 `egsim_sel` | Update the db Gsim selection | A new selection model (e.g. SHARE, ESHM) is available<br/>([see below how to add it in eGSIM](#Extending-existing-commands))
 ~~Not implemented yet~~ | ~~Update the ESM Ground motion DB for residuals computation~~ | ~~A new flatfile (ESM_2018_SA) is available~~

-Note that, albeit rare, there might be cases where we want to run only a subset of these (sub)commands.
-See e.g. `egsim_flush` in
-[how modify a model and repopulate the db](#Modifying-a-Model-class-and-repopulating-the-database)
+There is seldom the need to run these commands separately (that's why we recommend `egsim_init` which wraps them all), however, one scenario is described  for `egsim_flush` in [how modify a model and repopulate the db](#Modifying-a-Model-class-and-repopulating-the-database)

 ### Common workflows